 The requirements in clause 5.6.5 do not apply if the PRS configuration given by higher layer paramters NR-DL-PRS-AssistanceData exceeds any of the UE measurement capabilities given by NR-DL-PRS-ResourcesCapability in NR-DL-AoD-ProvideCapabilities, and it is up to UE implementation which PRS resources are measured, subject to UE measurement capabilities.

-If the DRX cycle is reconfigured during the PRS measurement period, the PRS measurement period can be longer.
+If the DRX cycle is reconfigured during the PRS-RSRPP measurement period, the PRS-RSRPP measurement period can be longer.

 If cell reselection occurs while PRS-RSRPP measurement is being performed, then the UE shall continue and complete the on-going PRS-RSRPP measurements after a new cell is selected.
 The PRS-RSRPP measurement period can be longer.